D$^2$ST-Adapter: Disentangled-and-Deformable Spatio-Temporal Adapter for Few-shot Action Recognition: Effect of the Inserted Position of D ST-Adapter

+To investigate the performance of our \emph{D$^2$ST-Adapter} on smaller backbones, we instantiate our model with ResNet-18 and ResNet-34 pre-trained on ImageNet, and conduct experiments to compare our model with other methods under the same experimental settings.
+Table~\ref{table_smaller_backbone} shows that our \emph{D$^2$ST-Adapter} achieves the best performance using both backbones in all settings, which demonstrates the robustness of our method across different backbones.
+While DST-Adapter, the convolutional version of our model, also performs well, it is still inferior to \emph{D$^2$ST-Adapter}, which manifests the effectiveness of the proposed anisotropic Deformable Spatio-Temporal Attention (aDSTA).

+For larger backbones, we conduct experiments on CLIP-ViT-L/14, which has a total of 303.2 million parameters, significantly larger than CLIP-ViT-B/16, which has a total of 85.8 million parameters.
+The results in Table~\ref{table_larger_backbone} show that our model can still consistently outperform ST-Adapter and Full Fine-tuning on the larger and stronger backbone.

-\section{Effect of the Inserted Position of \emph{D$^2$ST-Adapter}}
+\section{Effect of the Inserted Position of \emph{D\texorpdfstring{$^2$}{}ST-Adapter}}

 Theoretically, our \emph{D$^2$ST-Adapter} can be inserted into any position of the backbone flexibly.
 To investigate the effect of the inserted position of \emph{D$^2$ST-Adapter} on the performance of the model, we conduct experiments with four different ways of inserting \emph{D$^2$ST-Adapters} into the pre-trained CLIP-ViT-B backbone (comprising 12 learning stages) on SSv2-Small dataset: a) early-insertion, which inserts the \emph{D$^2$ST-Adapter} into each of first 6 stages (close to the input), b) late-insertion that inserts the \emph{D$^2$ST-Adapter} into each of last 6 stages (close to the output), c) skip-insertion, which inserts the adapter into the backbone every two stages and d) full-insertion that inserts the adapter into each learning stage.

-As shown in~\Cref{table8}, late-insertion, namely inserting the proposed \emph{D$^2$ST-Adapters} into the last 6 stages, yields better performance than early-insertion, which implies that adapter tuning is more effective for task adaptation in deeper layers than in the shallower layers.
+As shown in Table~\ref{table_inserted_position}, late-insertion, namely inserting the proposed \emph{D$^2$ST-Adapters} into the last 6 stages, yields better performance than early-insertion, which implies that adapter tuning is more effective for task adaptation in deeper layers than in the shallower layers.
 It is reasonable since deeper layers generally capture the high-level semantic features, which are more relevant to task adaptation.
 Besides, full-insertion achieves the best performance at the expense of slightly more tunable parameters and memory usage.

-\section{Effect of the Bottleneck Ratio of \emph{D$^2$ST-Adapter}}
+\section{Effect of the Bottleneck Ratio of \emph{D\texorpdfstring{$^2$}{}ST-Adapter}}